goabstract/Marketing-for-Engineers/README.md

 * [The Big Damn Guide To Facebook Ad Targeting](https://www.contentharmony.com/blog/facebook-ad-targeting/) by Kane Jamison.
 * [Messenger As a Destination for Facebook Ads (podcast)](http://thechatbubble.com/2017/01/messenger-as-a-destination-for-facebook-ads-solo-message/) and [an illustrated guide to this tool (post)](https://chatbotsmagazine.com/an-illustrated-guide-to-facebook-messenger-destination-ads-dd543d2659d0) by @Mssg.
 * [How to Use Facebook Insights & Analytics to Boost Social Media Marketing Strategy](https://blog.bufferapp.com/facebook-insights) by Alfred Lua from Buffer.
 * Good video on [using remarketing and targeted content creation to get more conversions out of your Facebook ad](https://moz.com/blog/facebook-funnel-that-converts-whiteboard-friday).
-Ryan Stewart talks about marketing funnel framework and touchpoints that you have to build for your campaing.
+Ryan Stewart talks about marketing funnel framework and touchpoints that you have to build for your campaign.
 * [Facebook Website Custom Audiences: A Definitive Guide for Remarketing](http://www.jonloomer.com/2015/09/11/facebook-website-custom-audiences-guide/) by Jon Loomer.
 * [A/B Testing Facebook Ads: 121 Tips & Ideas for Extraordinary Discoveries](https://klientboost.com/ppc/facebook-ad-testing/) by KlientBoost.
 * [Facebook Ads Bidding 101: Everything You Need to Know](https://adespresso.com/academy/blog/everything-need-know-facebook-ads-bidding/) by Massimo Chieruzzi from AdEspresso team.